Orababa/Genomics-two-B/README.md

 ![optional task 2-2](https://user-images.githubusercontent.com/88276401/130168775-c2f28073-6b1f-49f0-89a0-e14297992b58.PNG)

-A new 3 dataset will be created in the history, a vcf file, snps table and a mapped reads file in bam format.
+3 new datasets will be created in the history, a vcf file, snps table and a mapped reads file in bam format.

-Inspect the Snippy VCF output to check the number of variant discovered by **'Snippy'** on 👁️ button on the file
+2. Inspect the Snippy VCF output to check the number of variant discovered by **'Snippy'** on 👁️ button on the file

+###
-5. Run samtools stats
+5. **Run samtools stats** (by @Osmond)

 * On the tools sections, search and select `samtools stat 🔧⚙️`
 * Fill with the following details: